ros2/ros1_bridge/README.md

 roscore
 ```

-Then load the bridge.yaml config file and start the talker to publish stuff on the `/chatter` topic:
+Then load the bridge.yaml config file and start the talker to publish on the `/chatter` topic:

 ```bash
 Shell B: (ROS1 only):